 - a workshop to set up the Research reserved to the Observatory’s community (Partners and Sponsors and food and agricultural firms belonging to the whole supply chain);

-- an interactive observatory, dedicated to partners and Advisory Board, to share experiences and debate on current events;
+- an interactive roundtable observatory, dedicated to partners and Advisory Board, to share experiences and debate on current events;

 - several meeting occasions to stimulate the dialogue among all the members of the Observatory’s community on specific topics;